 Why People Want to Become a UX/UI Designer

-There are a couple of reasons why people are interested in becoming UX/UI and digital product designers.
+People are interested in becoming UX/UI and digital product designers for a couple of reasons.
 There’s a global demand for the role, a low entry barrier (if you know how to approach UX/UI opportunities), online resources are accessible and affordable, and UX/UI design salaries are well above average.

 Don’t get me wrong, all of these are true, and being a designer rocks!
 But (and, unfortunately, there needs to be a “but”) UX/UI is not suitable for everyone.
-No matter how some companies and boot camps want to convince you – it’s impossible to become a UX/UI designer in a couple of weeks, no matter how intense their programs are.
+No matter how some companies and boot camps try to convince you, it’s impossible to become a UX/UI designer in a couple of weeks, no matter how intense their programs are.
 Months?
 Maybe.
 At least a year is far more likely and reasonable, though.

 The noticeable boom in demand for the role can be attributed to the harsh competition the businesses have to endure in this time and age.
 It’s impossible to survive on the market without investing in customer and user experiences.

 Since businesses don’t want to risk making mistakes often made by inexperienced designers and juniors, junior positions require more and more skills and experience.
-In other words, to get a junior position, you must already have experience.
+In other words, you must already have experience to get a junior position.
 Catch 22!

 A lot of people give up after just a couple of weeks or months.